 My daughter Adhya's drawing teacher used to give students pictures and they drew it.
-My daughter put real effort behind the exercise.
+Copied it, as well as they could.
+My daughter would put real effort in this exercise.
 Her drawings were often as good as the original.

 The teacher, impressed with her work, posted it on her Facebook wall.
 Many 'Likes' and appreciative comments followed.
 The comments ranged from, 'just wow' to 'you are a rock star!'

+But this flurry of appreciation had another effect.
 Adhya realised, she wasn't the true candidate for the appreciation.
-While she did hardwork, and showed a lot of patience in replicating the minor details, the real artist, the true creator was someone else.
+While she had put hard work, and showed a lot of patience in replicating the minor details, the real artist, the true creator was someone else.

 She made a promise that day, 'I am not going to replicate any drawing.
 I will draw from my own imagination.
 Or I will look at life first hand for inspiration.'